 White: From a company standpoint, partnering with Connectria allows us to move faster and be more responsive to our customers, which increases our customer’s satisfaction.
 With our previous provider, if we wanted to add more capacity to our infrastructure, it might take a week to get a response from them and then another four weeks to get a new server in place.

-To learn more about how partnering with Connectria can help you grow your business, reach out to us here.
-You can also visit our case studies for even more examples of ISVs and industry customers that have chosen to trust their cloud environments to Connectria.
+Contact us to learn more about how partnering with Connectria can help you grow your business.
+You can also check out our case studies for even more examples of ISVs and industry customers that have chosen to trust their cloud environments to Connectria.